Byung2523/Face-Recognition-API/README.md

 4. You must add your own API key in the controllers/image.jsfile to connect to Clarifai API
 5. Add your own database credentials to server.js line 12

-You can grab Clarifai API key here
+You can grab Clarifai API key at www.clarifai.com

 ** Make sure you use postgreSQL instead of mySQL for this code base.